Ashley Theophane

-Ashley Theophane (born 30 August 1980) is a British former professional boxer who competed from 2003 to 2020.
-He held the British super-lightweight title from 2011 to 2012 and challenged for the WBA super-lightweight title in 2016.
+Ashley Theophane (born 30 August 1980) is a British professional boxer.
+He held the British super-lightweight title from 2011 to 2012.

 He has fought and won in 12 countries and headlined in Las Vegas.
 He was a five-year member of Floyd Mayweather Jr.’s Mayweather Promotions in Las Vegas.
 He has achieved 50 professional victories during a 17-year career.

 He is now an author with his biography, Raised By The Hood, in which he tells the story of his life from the mean streets of London to the bright lights of Las Vegas.

 Professional boxing career

 Early professional career

 Theophane made his professional debut at the York Hall, London on 3 June 2003, defeating Lee Bedell.
 He beat an experienced journeyman, Brian Coleman, in his next fight on 22 July 2003, and won a further five contests throughout 2004 giving him a record of 7–0 at the end of the year.
 In his first fight of 2005 on 26 March, Theophane suffered his first defeat to Judex Meema at the Empire Theatre in Hackney, losing on points over six rounds.
 The rest of the year had mixed results with four more wins including two contests with journeyman David Kehoe and a win each over Duncan Cottier and Jus Wallie but with another defeat, this time to Oscar Milkitas on 18 November, again on points although this time over 4 rounds.

-In his first fight of 2006 and now with a record of 11-2 Theophane drew with Daniel Thorpe at the Excel Arena in London's Docklands.
+In his first fight of 2006 and now with a record of 11–2 Theophane drew with Daniel Thorpe at the Excel Arena in London's Docklands.
 The rest of the year saw six more fights and six more wins including three victories fighting in Germany, the latter a win on 2 December against Omar Siala, was for the lightly regarded Global Boxing Council welterweight title at the IFCO Arena in Berlin.
 At the end of the year Theophane's record stood at 17-2-1 and on the verge of a challenge for the British title.